Is Your Brand as Popular as Toilet Paper in a Crisis?

 Put in the Time

 In a perfect world, you’d launch your online presence and traffic would flow in immediately.
 That’s not usually how it works.
-In fact, you need to be posting and engaging your audiences every single day to drive the traffic.
+Realistically, you need to be posting and engaging your audiences every single day to drive the traffic.
 It takes a lot of time and effort, but is well worth the investment.
 Here we’ve outlined some of the most basics ways to get the ball rolling.